 The requirements for the minor are determined by the department or program offering the minor.
+A specialized inter-departmental minor is also possible, if approved by the University Graduate School before classes are taken.

 Vision Science Ph.D.
 Degree Requirements